brandenmnguyen/YoshiPoolCleaning/README.md

 - [GitHub](https://github.com/): A web-based platform for version control and collaboration.

-### Servers
+### Deployment

-- [Microsoft Azure](https://azure.microsoft.com/): A cloud computing service for building, testing, deploying, and managing applications and services.
+- [AWS] which stands for Amazon Web Services, allows deploying applications and services with greater flexibility, scalability, and reliability. (https://aws.amazon.com)

 ## Timeline